Oskar Speck: Cyprus to Australia

 He then travelled east to Syria to reach the Euphrates River, which he then kayaked down on through Iraq to get to the Persian Gulf.
-Along the Euphrates, Speck experienced a lack of food and water, intense heat as well as regularly being shot at by the locals.
+Along the Euphrates, Speck experienced a lack of food and water, intense heat and being shot at regularly by locals.
 Further into his trip down the Euphrates River, Speck was stranded on a small island with a corpse, where he waited for a week for a storm to pass.

-When he reached the Gulf, he continued to paddle down along the coast of Iran where he stayed for six months waiting for a new kayak to arrive.
-However, during his wait, he became ill and contracted malaria, which stayed with him throughout the rest of the voyage.
+When he reached the Gulf, he continued to paddle along the coast of Iran where he stayed for six months waiting for a new kayak to arrive.
+However, during his wait, he contracted malaria, which stayed with him for the remainder of the voyage.
 Speck did not resume his voyage until September 1934, when he continued east through the Arabian Sea.
 After a few months, he arrived on the coast of British India, now Pakistan, where he stopped at various ports to trade stories of his voyage for food, water, and shelter.
-This allowed him to gain fame which further allowed him to fund the rest of his trip.
-Around this period, Nazi Germany had begun to develop, as a result, rumours of Speck being a German spy also began to develop.
-Various stories of his kayak being able to fly and dive led to him being arrested at the next port he rested at; however, he was released two days later and resumed his trip.
+This publicity allowed him to fund the rest of his trip.
+Around this period, the Nazis took power in Germany and, as a result, rumours of Speck being a German spy began to spread.
+Various stories of his kayak being able to fly and dive led to him being arrested at his next port; however, he was released after two days and resumed his journey.

-As Speck reached British Ceylon, now Sri Lanka, he spent three months there to avoid the monsoon season.
-When the monsoon season passed and Speck was back on the water, he reached Madras, now Chennai, where he got a new kayak.
-He then continued to travel along the coast of India until he reached Calcutta, now Kolkata, in January 1936.
-A few months later, just off the Burmese coast, Speck happened to kayak through another monsoon.
-He would be driven off course, and he would spend 30–40 hours paddling to get himself back on route.
+When Speck reached British Ceylon, now Sri Lanka, he spent three months there to avoid the monsoon season.
+After it passed, Speck was back on the water and reached Madras, now Chennai, where he obtained a new kayak.
+He then continued to travel along the coast of India until Calcutta, now Kolkata, in January 1936.
+A few months later, just off the Burmese coast, Speck kayaked through another monsoon.
+He was driven off course, and spent 30–40 hours paddling to get back on route.